OPALX-project/OPALX-project.github.io/home.md

 The runOPAL.py Script
 =====================
 The Python scripts allows you to run, automated, several OPAL jobs and obtain the data in a conceived way.
 Scans of multiple dimensions are easy possible.
-The user guid is found [here](runOPAL)
+The user guide is found [here](runOPAL)

 Regression Tests